mairaamir-1410/MairaVerse/README.md

 # MairaVerse
-"Where imagination compiles ,creativity runs , and every commit is a star in my universe _ Welcome to MairaVerse ."
+"Where imagination meets logic and every commit is a star in my universe _ Welcome to MairaVerse ."